 MetaPack realized a real-time performance monitoring approach was necessary to help it identify problems before customers were affected.
-Implementing New Relic APM provided the deep insight into application performance that multiple teams across the company needed.
-The support team relies on New Relic dashboards to monitor performance and watch for errors, while the development team uses the historical analysis to verify that when new code is released into production, it has the desired performance-boosting effect rather than causing a performance degradation.
+Implementing New Relic application performance monitoring (APM) provided the deep insight into application performance that multiple teams across the company needed.
+The support team relies on New Relic dashboards to monitor performance and watch for errors, while the development team uses historical analysis to verify that when new code is released into production, it has the desired performance-boosting effect rather than causing performance degradation.

 Turning happy customers into ‘sticky’ customers

 When MetaPack makes changes to its frontend, it needs to ensure the customer experience is not adversely affected.
-New Relic Synthetics allows Ciechanowicz’s team to simulate a real customer experience; errors uncovered by Synthetics are then used by development teams to fix problems before customers experience them.
-MetaPack can now make interface changes which are fully tested before customers engage with the software.
+New Relic synthetics allows Ciechanowicz’s team to simulate a real customer experience; errors uncovered by synthetics are then used by development teams to fix problems before customers experience them.
+MetaPack can now make interface changes that are fully tested before customers engage with the software.

 New Relic dashboards were initially implemented to help MetaPack verify that it was meeting its service-level agreement (SLAs).
 MetaPack could provide some of the data but it was a manual effort to turn this into a management report.
 Dashboards collect real-time event and metric data from other New Relic capabilities and allow MetaPack to organize, query, and visualize the data to manage its SLAs in much greater detail and transparency.
 All of this is very important, as penalties can be imposed on MetaPack if an SLA is not met.
 However, as Ciechanowicz warns, even without an SLA, customers who are dissatisfied with their delivery may look for other alternatives.
 "We get paid by the volume put through us, so a slight change in customer loyalty will have an impact on our bottom line," he says.
 "Having New Relic Insight lets us highlight problems and pre-empt them.
 This leads to happy customers who tend to be sticky customers.’